 - Acceptor – holder Maturity (Merger): If the acceptor of a bill becomes the payee of right, at or after maturity, the bill is discharged.

 - Renunciation or waiver: Under Section62 (1) of the Act, if the holder of a bill at or after maturity unconditionally and absolutely renounces his right against the acceptor, the bill is discharged.
 The renunciation must be written and the bill must be returned to the acceptor.

-- Cancellation: Under Section 63 (1) of the Act, if a bill is intentionally cancelled the payee or his agent, and the cancellation is apparent thereon, the bill is discharged.
+- Cancellation: Under Section 63 (1) of the Act, if a bill is intentionally cancelled by the payee or his agent, and the cancellation is apparent thereon, the bill is discharged.
 An unintentional cancellation does not discharge a bill.

 - Material Alteration: Under Section 64(1) of the Act, a material alteration on a bill discharges all the parties not privy to the alteration.
 Under Section 64 (2) a material alteration comprises a change in amount payable, time of payment, date and place of payment.

-- Non-presentation: Under Section 45(1) of the Act, the non-presentation of a bill for payment as prescribed law discharges the drawer and endorsers.
+- Non-presentation: Under Section 45(1) of the Act, the non-presentation of a bill for payment as prescribed by law discharges the drawer and endorsers.